 Norzie Diana Baharum has been teaching English proficiency courses at UiTM Cawangan Pahang for 9 years.
 She obtained her Bachelor Degree in English Language and Literature and Master’s in English Literary Studies from International Islamic University of Malaysia (IIUM).
 Her research interests include sociolinguistics, critical thinking and literatures in English with women’s writings being her keen interest.

-Appendix A:

-(List of the 100 sample of selected words tokens and its POS tagset inclusive English stopwords)